-If we say the funnel is linear, then we always need to spend money to get people into the system.
+If we say the funnel is linear, then we must spend money to get people into the system.
 However, marketing isn’t the only way people hear about products.

 Sales loops take advantage of a few different things:

-Incentivized referrals: An eCommerce store that offers a user a discount or an award for each friend they refer.
+Incentivized referrals: An eCommerce store that offers users a discount or an award for each friend they refer.
 If each person refers to another, this loop can grow exponentially.